- Trip Outline

 Meet our guide at the reception desk of Moxa Boutique Hotel in Bucharest.
 After that, your 7-Days Halloween in Transylvania 2020 begins with a short drive to Snagov Monastery.
 Visit the impressive religious building located in the middle of Snagov Lake.
 According to the legend, this is Dracula’s burial place.
 From here, return to Bucharest for an amazing tour of our capital and then accommodate in a cozy hotel.

-On the second day of your tour, drive to Poienari Fortress (note that, at the time of writing, the fortress is closed due to the high bear presence in the area, so we’ll have to check the exact status of this objective before including it in your itinerary).
+On the second day of your tour, drive to Poienari Fortress.
 In order to reach the citadel, you have to climb 1400 stairs.
 It’s quite the effort, but you’ll love the views from the top.
 Visit Poienari and then travel to Sibiu and accommodate in a 4* hotel.

 Our Awarded 7-Days Halloween in Transylvania 2020 tour also includes the amazing Corvinesti Castle.
 Visit Iancu de Hunedoara’s former residence and then travel to Turda.
 Accommodate in a Dracula-specific 4* hotel and enjoy a special dinner.